 Grant Park real estate is some of the most expensive in Illinois, although Grant Park house values don't compare to the most expensive real estate in the U.S.

-When you are in Grant Park, you'll notice that it is more blue-collar than most other communities in America.
-45.10% of Grant Park’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Grant Park is a blue-collar town, with 45.10% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Grant Park is a village of production and manufacturing workers, sales and office workers, and service providers.
 There are especially a lot of people living in Grant Park who work in office and administrative support (12.75%), sales jobs (10.62%), and food service (5.72%).

-Grant Park’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Grant Park’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Grant Park is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.